 With the recent technological adjustments, calling abroad has never been easier or cheaper.
 Free calling apps litter the app market.
 You just have to download them, sign up and start calling anyone around the world.

 The problem with those apps is they only work with digital devices that can connect to the internet.
-So what then if you want to call abroad but only has a landline phone in sight?
+But what if you don’t have internet access and you only have a landline phone in sight?
+Let’s face it, that could happen.
+Particularly if you’re traveling to remote places.

 Long-Distance International Calling Plan